Nastel/tnt4j-stream-jmx/README.md

 approach or another.
 When both definitions available **first** `System property` defined value is assigned and then `program argument` value **after**.

-JMS sampler configuration properties are:
+JMX sampler configuration properties are:
 * `trace` - flag indicating whether the sample listener should print trace entries to print stream.
 Default value - `false`.
 * `forceObjectName` - flag indicating to forcibly add `objectName` attribute if such is not present for a MBean.
 Default value - `false`.
 * `compositeDelimiter` - delimiter used to tokenize composite/tabular type MBean properties keys.
 Default value - `\`;